Mini French Silk Pies

 But trying to Miyagi 100 pounds of food into two chest freezers and top them with dry ice all before coffee on a Sunday morning?
 Well, I’m glad for all those years of Tetris, because I got all of it tightly packed, chilled down and fit into two cools with dry ice in record time.
 And, all before coffee!
 I have to emphasize that twice.

 I’ve been testing out recipes for a pie I’m making for a coworker and a French Silk Pie from his childhood memories was what he was going for.
 The guys at work all loved this recipe and these super decadent mini french silk pies.

 They were gone in a flash.
 But that’s about par for the course any time I bring anything to them!
 And that’s fine by me, seeing desserts disappear is the best compliment in the world!

-Mini Chocolate French Silk Pies
+Ingredients for Mini Chocolate French Silk Pies

 If you are a chocolate lover, these mini French Silk Pies are to die for!
 Using good quality chocolate is key to this rich decadent treat.
 And the toasted meringue marshmallow topping will blow you away!

 For the French Silk Pie